svn2github/wordpress-vip-plugins/ooyala/readme.txt

 = 1.5 =
 * Added PeteMall as contributor
 * Fixed localization for menu strings
+* Deprecated config.php - API code should be entered through the settings screen.

 = 1.4.3 =
 * Added Automattic as contributor